This page describes alternative voting systems for single-winner

 If A ran alone against C: the winner would be A.

 The voters' preferences are available for each of these one-on-one matches because of the 2nd choice votes.
 For a given pairwise match, if a voters 1st choice was not assigned to either candidate of that pair, the 2nd choice is used instead.
-When B is matched against A, any 1st choice votes for C are discarded and the 2nd choice votes of those voters are used instead, so B effectively reclaims the votes that would have been his if C had not run.
+When B is matched against A, any 1st choice votes for C are discarded and the 2nd choice votes of those voters are used instead, so B effectively reclaims the votes that would have been theirs if C had not run.

-There should normally be one candidate that wins all of his pairwise competitions.
+For each one-on-one match, each voter's vote is given to whichever candidate is ranked above the other in that voter's list of choices.
+There should normally be one candidate that wins all of their pairwise competitions.
 In this case C is the winner.
 That is closest to what the majority actually prefers even though C might not have received the maximum number of 1st choice votes.

 Then, these matrices are simply summed for all voters to give the final result.
 For an example population of 10 voters, the matrix of sums might look something like this: